BYRON-AYALA/clinicalencryption/README.md

 # clinicalencryption

+This code creates a web page to encrypt and decrypt files using the AES (Advanced Encryption Standard) algorithm in CBC (Cipher Block Chaining) mode with PKCS7 padding.
+The user uploads a file, enters a secret key, and chooses whether to encrypt or decrypt the file.
+This HTML code implements a web page for encrypting and decrypting files using the AES symmetric encryption method in CBC (Cipher Block Chaining) mode with PKCS7 padding.
+Below, I will explain each part of the code.

+**Encryption Method Used:**
+The encryption method used in this code is AES (Advanced Encryption Standard), specifically in CBC (Cipher Block Chaining) mode.
+AES symmetric encryption uses the same key for both encrypting and decrypting the data.
+CBC mode is an encryption operation mode that enhances AES security by incorporating an IV (Initialization Vector), which ensures that the same plaintext does not always produce the same ciphertext.

+**AES CBC Encryption:**
+- **AES:** Used to encrypt and decrypt data.
+- **CBC Mode:** A block cipher mode of operation that uses an IV (Initialization Vector) to chain encryption blocks, ensuring that identical plaintexts do not produce the same ciphertext.
+- **PKCS7 Padding:** A standard used to pad data blocks to match AES’s expected block size (16 bytes).
+///////////////////////////////////////////////////////////////////////////////////////////////
 Este código crea una página web para encriptar y desencriptar archivos usando el algoritmo AES (Advanced Encryption Standard) en modo CBC (Cipher Block Chaining) con relleno PKCS7.
 El usuario carga un archivo, ingresa una clave secreta y elige si quiere encriptar o desencriptar el archivo.
 Este código HTML implementa una página web para encriptar y desencriptar archivos utilizando un método de cifrado simétrico AES (Advanced Encryption Standard) con el modo CBC (Cipher Block Chaining) y el relleno PKCS7.
 A continuación, te explicaré cada parte del código.